Vasu2402/Final_repo/README.md

 # Project Overview
 Our SEO-Friendly Project is designed to help websites achieve better rankings on search engines through a comprehensive set of tools and best practices.
 Key features include:

-Keyword Analysis: Identifying and targeting the most effective keywords for your content.
-On-Page Optimization: Improving the structure, content, and HTML elements of your website.
+Keyword Analysis: Identifying and targeting the most effective keywords for your content.\n On-Page Optimization: Improving the structure, content, and HTML elements of your website.
 Backlink Strategy: Developing a robust plan to gain quality backlinks.
 Performance Tracking: Monitoring and analyzing your website's SEO performance over time.